Keiizen/IdleIncremental/README.md

 # IdleIncremental
-An incremental game (yeah..) ‘bout being idle to gain more stats.
+An incremental game about being idle to gain more stats. currently does not work, ill be working on fixing bugs when possible.